stochastic-geometry/Mobility-Drones/README.md

 This repository contains matlab codes for the simulations in [1].
 In each folder, you will find the required codes (and data if applicable) to recreate all simulation plots provided in [1].
 For analytical evaluations, Monte-Carlo (MC) integration has been used.

-Please cite [1] if you reuse these codes.
+Please cite [1] for reusing these codes.

 Parts of [1] will be presented at the 2019 IEEE Globecom in Waikoloa, HI, USA [2], [3].
 The repository for the codes of [3] can be found [here](https://github.com/stochastic-geometry/SRWP-Drones).